 Polycystic Ovary Syndrome (PCOS) affects many women.
 It can cause problems with your hormones and make it hard to lose weight.
 What you eat plays a big role in managing PCOS.
 Some foods can make your symptoms worse.

 Avoiding certain foods can help you control PCOS and feel better.
-By changing your diet, you might see improvements in your health.
+By changing your diet and lifestyle, you might see improvements in your health and symptoms of PCOS.
 This can lead to more regular periods, easier weight management, and better overall well-being.

 Eating the right foods is just as important as avoiding the wrong ones.
 A balanced diet can help your body work better and reduce PCOS symptoms.
 You’ll learn which foods to skip and what to eat instead.